OneDeadKey/kalamine/README.rst

     xkbcomp -w10 layout.xkb $DISPLAY

-This has limitations:

-* the keyboard layout won’t show up in the keyboard settings
-* media keys might stop working
-* unlikely to work on Wayland
+This has limitations: the keyboard layout won’t show up in the keyboard settings, media keys might stop working, and it’s unlikely to work on Wayland.

 Again, ``setxkbmap`` can be used to get back to the standard us-qwerty layout: